bitcoinmw/bitcoinmw/doc/build.md

 ## Cross-platform builds

-Rust (cargo) can build grin for many platforms, so in theory running `bmw` as a validating node on your low powered device might be possible.
+Rust (cargo) can build bmw for many platforms, so in theory running `bmw` as a validating node on your low powered device might be possible.
 To cross-compile `bmw` on a x86 Linux platform and produce ARM binaries, say, for a Raspberry Pi.